CasualChaos/comm-recipes/docs/Pizza Dough.md

 #### Notes
 If your yeast has been in the fridge let it sit out for at least half an hour to come to room temp.
-If it's too cold for your dough to rise, create a warming drawer by preheating your oven to 50$^o$ C or as low as possible before turning off.
+If it's too cold for your dough to rise, create a warming drawer by preheating your oven to 50C or as low as possible before turning off.
 Cover your dough and leave in the oven to rise.

 ## Ingredients